-REQUIRED COURSES VOC ED 400CE INTRODUCTION TO MEDICAL TERMINOL OGY .
-18 VOC ED 435CE INTRODUCTION TO MEDICAL TERMINOL OGY - I FVFI II 36
+REQUIRED COUP RSES HRS VOC ED 400CE INTRODUCTION TO MEDICAL TERMINOLOGY 18 VOC ED 435CE INTRODUCTION TO MEDICAL TERMINOLOGY - LEVEL II

-Phlebotomy Technician Certificate of Completion
+Phlebotomy Technician

 The Phlebotomy Technician certificate of completion prepares students to enter the healthcare profession as a phlebotomist.
 Students learn about the human body, how to properly administer blood collection, and participate in a hands-on training practicum.